Data-driven balanced truncation for second-order systems with generalized proportional damping: Numerical Results

-The minimization is applied to three different pairs of initial values for the Rayleigh damping coefficients, namely $(\alpha_{1}, \beta_{1}) = (10^{-4}, 10^{-4})$, $(\alpha_{2}, \beta_{2}) = (0,0)$ and $(\alpha_{3}, \beta_{3}) = (10^{-1}, 10^{-1})$, and the resulting local optima are shown in \Cref{tab:optDampingSolns}.
-Then, we used \soQuadbt{} to compute four different reduced-order models based on the true damping parameters $(\alpha, \beta) = (0, 10^{-6})$ and the three sets of inferred coefficients from \Cref{tab:optDampingSolns}.
+The minimization is applied over two different pairs of intervals, namely $\intAlpha^{1} \times \intBeta^{1} = [0, 10^{-8}] \times [10^{-7}, 10^{-5}]$ and $\intAlpha^{2} \times \intBeta^{2} = [0, 10^{-8}] \times [10^{-8}, 10^{-4}]$, and the resulting local optima are shown in~\Cref{tab:optDampingSolns}.
+Three different \soQuadbt{} reduced-order models are computed based on the true damping parameters $(\alpha, \beta) = (0, 10^{-6})$ and the two sets of inferred coefficients from \Cref{tab:optDampingSolns}.
 The frequency response and pointwise relative errors of these reduced models are all shown in \Cref{fig:ButterflyDampingNumerics}.
-The pointwise relative errors in \Cref{fig:ButterflyDampingNumerics} reveal that the \soQuadbt{} reduced models that use the estimated $\alphaStar$ and $\betaStar$ are nearly indistinguishable from the reduced model that incorporates the true $\alpha = 0$ and $\beta = 10^{-6}$.
-This shows that we can use \soQuadbt{} to obtain suitable second-order reduced models as well as suitable damping coefficients using only given data.
+The pointwise relative errors in \Cref{fig:ButterflyDampingNumerics} reveal that the \soQuadbt{} reduced model that uses the estimated $\alphaStar$ and $\betaStar$ corresponding to $\intAlpha^{1}$ and $\intBeta^{1}$ are nearly indistinguishable from the reduced model that incorporates the true $\alpha = 0$ and $\beta = 10^{-6}$.
+On the other hand, the reduced model that uses the coefficients estimated by optimizing over $\intAlpha^{2}$ and $\intBeta^{2}$ performs a few orders of magnitude worse.
+This is because the particles get stuck in a stationary point of the objective function~\cref{eqn:rayleighOpt}.
+This shows that we can use \soQuadbt{} to obtain suitable second-order reduced models as well as suitable damping coefficients using only the given data if we have a sufficiently good initial search interval.